Are you looking for handball rules so you can make sure you are best player? You’ve come to the right place!

 Students in schools in Australia play school handball games that may be known as four square or square.
 The court may look like a plus sign (+) with lines around the outside making a perimeter of the shape.
 They will usually play handball at school with a high bounce rubber ball or bouncy tennis ball.
 Unlike American handball this game does not involve a wall (unless played by one player).

 At its basic level the game of school yard handball is very simple.
-Handball Australia have simple rules.
+Handball Australia have simple handball rules for kids.

 We’ve outlined the basic how to play handball rules below: